Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/f_Class Features/Trance.md

 - Rage: You gain bonus to your Strength based damage rolls, checks and saves that equals your proficiency bonus.
 - Desperation: You can make an extra attack as a bonus action each turn.
-- Recklessness: Your attack rolls are made with advantage and attack rolls against you are made with advantage.
+- Recklessness: Your weapon attack rolls are made with advantage and attack rolls against you are made with advantage.

 You can use a bonus action on your turn to switch between emotions.